+Maybe you’ve seen some of the signs we mentioned earlier.
 Is your device operating slower, are web pages and apps harder to load, or does your battery never seem to keep a charge?
-What about your data plan?
-Are you exceeding your normal limits?
-These are all signs that you have malware running in the background, zapping your phone’s resources.
+These are all signs that you could have malware running in the background, zapping your phone’s resources.

-If you find apps you haven’t downloaded, or calls, texts, and emails that you didn’t send, a hacker is probably in your system.
-They may be using your device to send premium rate calls or messages, or to spread malware to your contacts.
+If you find apps you haven’t downloaded, or calls, texts, and emails that you didn’t send, that’s a red flag.
+A hacker may have hijacked your phone to send premium-rate calls or messages or to spread malware to your contacts.
+Similarly, if you see spikes in your data usage, that could be a sign of a hack as well.

 Malware can also be behind spammy pop-ups, changes to your home screen, or bookmarks to suspicious websites.
 In fact, if you see any configuration changes you didn’t personally make, this is another big clue that your smartphone has been hacked.